 The Company has provided nil zakat liability against the above remaining balance and believes that it is the best estimate of the liability as at year end and in accordance with the laws and regulations for calculating zakat.

 Subsidiary:

-The Company has submitted its zakat returns with ZATCA for the years up to 31 December 2020 and paid the zakat liabilities for those years due as per the returns.
+The Company submitted the zakat returns for the financial year ended on 31 December 2021 and paid the amount based on the return.